 Another Thanksgiving in the bag!
 We did it!
 The question is how early did you get up for Black Friday shopping?
 Or did you just not go to sleep?
 If you are one of the determined minions, then you deserve something warm with rejuvenating qualities after you stumble home from the mall.
 Tuscan Turkey Tortellini Soup is just the thing!

-Actually, the more I think about it, you probably just need a mile high turkey sandwich piled with stuffing and cranberry sauce – and an adult beverage… But at some point this weekend, you’re going to be cursing that turkey carcass that’s taking up all the room in your fridge.
-This is the answer.
+Actually, the more I think about it, you probably just need a mile high turkey sandwich piled with stuffing and cranberry sauce – and an adult beverage… But at some point, you’re going to be cursing that turkey carcass that’s taking up all the room in your fridge.
+This soup is the answer.
 It starts with a Homemade Turkey Stock.

 This might be the best way to eat turkey... with a savory broth and pillowy cheese-filled tortellini!